pingbird/notes/notes/opinions/flutter.md

 It is admittedly a pain in the butt to implement some layouts from scratch, I created the [Boxy](https://boxy.wiki/) package to overcome that.

+## API Design

+The APIs that are exposed by dart and flutter are excellent,

 ## Package Ecosystem

 The Dart team invested a lot of time in promoting a healthy package ecosystem, specifically: